New York Daily News: Noteworthy front pages

 In 1928, a News reporter strapped a small camera to his leg, and shot a photo of Ruth Snyder being executed in the electric chair.
 The next day's newspaper carried the headline "DEAD!".

 On October 29, 1975, President Gerald Ford gave a speech denying federal assistance to spare New York City from bankruptcy.
-The front page of the October 30, 1975 Daily News read: "FORD TO CITY: DROP DEAD".
+The front page of the Daily News the next day read "FORD TO CITY: DROP DEAD".
 Ford later said the headline had played a role in his losing the 1976 presidential election.

-On November 16, 1995, the Daily News front page displayed an illustration of Newt Gingrich as a baby in a diaper with the headline "Crybaby" following revelations that Gingrich had shut down the government in retaliation for a perceived snub from Bill Clinton aboard Air Force One.
+On November 16, 1995, the Daily News front page displayed an illustration of Newt Gingrich as a baby in a diaper with the headline "Crybaby", following revelations that Gingrich had shut down the government in retaliation for a perceived snub from Bill Clinton aboard Air Force One.

+On May 12, 2003, the Daily News front page read "JFK Had a Monica", reporting historian Robert Dallek's book on JFK's affair with a White House intern—long before the infamous Clinton-Lewinsky scandal just five years prior to the publication, and in turn, compelled the former intern, Mimi Alford, to come forward.
+The Daily News ran another front page title on May 16, which read "Mimi Breaks Her Silence", and then another article the next day titled "JFK & MIMI: Why It Matters."

 In the year leading up to the 2016 presidential election, the paper's headlines became more provocative, helping to rejuvenate it, and with more opinionated editorials with the aforementioned headlines, once again in an effort to demonstrate its place in the city's media.